Europe: Early history

 The Roman Empire did not attach a strong identity to the concept of continental divisions.
 However, following the fall of the Western Roman Empire, the culture that developed in its place, linked to Latin and the Catholic church, began to associate itself with the concept of "Europe".
 The term "Europe" is first used for a cultural sphere in the Carolingian Renaissance of the 9th century.
 From that time, the term designated the sphere of influence of the Western Church, as opposed to both the Eastern Orthodox churches and to the Islamic world.

 A cultural definition of Europe as the lands of Latin Christendom coalesced in the 8th century, signifying the new cultural condominium created through the confluence of Germanic traditions and Christian-Latin culture, defined partly in contrast with Byzantium and Islam, and limited to northern Iberia, the British Isles, France, Christianised western Germany, the Alpine regions and northern and central Italy.
 The concept is one of the lasting legacies of the Carolingian Renaissance: Europa often figures in the letters of Charlemagne's court scholar, Alcuin.
 The transition of Europe to being a cultural term as well as a geographic one led to the borders of Europe being affected by cultural considerations in the East, especially relating to areas under Byzantine, Ottoman, and Russian influence.
 Such questions were affected by the positive connotations associated with the term Europe by its users.
 Such cultural considerations were not applied to the Americas, despite their conquest and settlement by European states.
-Instead, the concept of "Western civilization" emerged as a way of grouping together Europe and these colonies.
+Instead, the concept of "Western civilisation" emerged as a way of grouping together Europe and these colonies.